-11. In the years following the adoption of the Second Amendment and its state analogues, firearm regulation increased.
+In the years following the adoption of the Second Amendment and its state analogues, firearm regulation increased.
 Indeed, the individual states exercised their police powers to address longstanding issues and novel problems created by firearms in American society.
-In particular, the states regulated and when appropriate prohibited categories of weapons deemed to be dangerous or unusual.
+In particular, the states regulated and when appropriate prohibited categories of weapons deemed to be unusually dangerous.